Nourish - 9 Natural Remedies to Help a Sinus Infection (Sinusitis)

 Check out our Nourish fridges for some of the products mentioned above, or why not try making your own?

 See my article here on making your own sauerkraut.
+Also, this blog post covers each food in detail if you’re interested.
 Additionally, find yourself a quality probiotic like Super 8, Bio Kult or Optibac.

-Taking even just one course of antibiotics will significantly weaken your gut flora, and as we just covered, an unhealthy gut flora leaves your immune system compromised and much more susceptible to infection.
-Furthermore, because so many of us are used to taking antibiotics, the bacteria itself is becoming more and more resistant to the antibiotics, and our immune systems are being weakened over time.
+Taking even just one course of antibiotics will significantly weaken your gut flora.
+And as we just covered, an unhealthy gut flora leaves your immune system compromised and much more susceptible to infection.
+Furthermore, because so many of us are used to taking antibiotics, the bacteria itself is becoming more and more resistant to the antibiotics.
+As a result, our immune systems are being weakened over time.

 For those of you who suffer regularly from sinus infections, a weakened immune system means you’re not only more susceptible to bacterial infections but to the (more common) viral sinus infections.